 You simply marinate the salmon in equal parts maple syrup and Soyaki Sauce for a couple of hours.

-Soak the boards.
+We use Cedar Plank Boards for our Salmon.
+You could also use Maple Grilling Planks.
+The planks can burn on the grill.
+To minimize this, soak the boards for at least 45 minutes.
 This is one of the few times that I like my divided sink.
 We use a heavy pot filled with water to keep the boards submerged.

-You then cook the salmon on a cedar plank for 20 minutes or until cooked through.
+You then cook the salmon on a plank for 20 minutes or until cooked through.

 - 2.5 lbs Salmon Filet